-MET's The Fun Company Presents THE COMMEDIA PRINCESS AND THE PEA, Now thru 3/15
+MET's The Fun Company to Present THE COMMEDIA PRINCESS AND THE PEA, 2/22-3/15

 Maryland Ensemble Theatre's (MET) family theatre, The Fun Company is proud to present the third show of its 2013-14 season, The Commedia Princess and the Pea, a fun family tale as much about the actors struggle to mount the show as it is about the classic fairy tale itself.